BuckarooBanzay/modgen/readme.md

 # Obfuscating mapblock paths/coordinates

-In some scenarios it can be important to obfuscate where mapblocks are generated (to make cheating harder example).
+In some scenarios it can be important to obfuscate where mapblocks are generated (to make cheating harder for example).
 The pattern of the mapblock filename can be customized in a depending mod.

 An example: